Regnal years of English and British monarchs: Exchequer citation

 The rule was changed back again in 1483.
-After the brief reign of King Edward V, which ended with his premature death on 9 April, 1483, the final day of the exchequer year (29 Sep 1483) landed in the regnal year of his usurper Richard III.
+After the brief reign of King Edward V, which ended with his deposition on 25 June 1483, the final day of the exchequer year (29 September 1483) landed in the regnal year of his usurper Richard III.
 The exchequer year of 1482-83 was labelled "1 Richard III".
 So it seems the prior rule (label by final day) was reinstated.
-Yet two years later, the rule reverses again: Richard III died on 22 August, 1485, and the final day (29 Sep 1485) landed in first regnal year of the Tudor king Henry VII, yet the 1484-85 exchequer year is labelled "3 Richard III" (label by majority).
+Yet two years later, the rule reverses again: Richard III died on 22 August 1485, and the final day (29 September 1485) landed in first regnal year of the Tudor king Henry VII, yet the 1484-85 exchequer year is labelled "3 Richard III" (label by majority).

 The rule seems to change again in 1548.
-The Exchequer year that began on 30 September 1547 and ended on 29 September, 1548 is given the label "1 Edward VI".
-King Edward VI first regnal year started 28 Jan, 1547 and ended 28 Jan 1548.
+The Exchequer year that began on 30 September 1547 and ended on 29 September 1548 is given the label "1 Edward VI".
+King Edward VI first regnal year started 28 January 1547 and ended 28 January 1548.
 That means that the first regnal year of Edward VI only overlaps with the first four months of his first exchequer year - clearly not the majority of the 1547-58 exchequer year.
 So the rule now seems to be for exchequer years to be labeled by the regnal year at the start of the exchequer year (30 September), rather than the final day or the majority.
 This first day rule continues through subsequent years and reigns down to 1831.
-The difference between exchequer years and regnal years can sometimes be quite dramatic, e.g. Elizabeth's regnal year (starting 17 November) only overlaps with the first two months of the corresponding exchequer year bearing the same label.
-George III's regnal year (starting 25 October) only overlaps for the first month of the corresponding exchequer year, i.e. George III's first exchequer year begins 30 Sep, 1761, but his first regnal year "1 George III" ends less than a month later (25 Oct, 1761), yet the whole exchequer year (Sep 1761 to Sep 1762) is referenced as "1 George III" in the pipe roll, despite 11 months of it being in regnal year 2 George III.
+The difference between exchequer years and regnal years can sometimes be quite dramatic, e.g. Elizabeth I's regnal year (starting 17 November) only overlaps with the first two months of the corresponding exchequer year bearing the same label.
+George III's regnal year (starting 25 October) only overlaps for the first month of the corresponding exchequer year, i.e. George III's first exchequer year begins 30 September 1761, but his first regnal year "1 George III" ends less than a month later (25 October 1761), yet the whole exchequer year (September 1761 to September 1762) is referenced as "1 George III" in the pipe roll, despite 11 months of it being in regnal year 2 George III.

 The varying rules for labelling exchequer years make it sometimes tricky for historical researchers.
 Adding to the confusion, issue rolls and receipt rolls used by the Exchequer, which take Michaelmas Day and Easter Day as endpoints, nonetheless employ the chancery's regnal year calendar in labelling rather than the exchequer year (happily, their entries also include weekdays and month, making it easier to pin down and sort dating conflicts).